Using 360-degree feedback as a tool for managerial development

 Select observable criteria to make feedback actionable

-• Instead of "Good leadership, " say "Makes understandable decisions and explains their reasoning."
-Leadership is no longer an abstract quality: it is a clear, visible action that immediately improves clarity for the team.
+• Instead of "Good leadership, " say "Makes clear decisions and explains their reasoning."
+Leadership is no longer an abstract quality—it is a clear and visible action.

-These reformulations transform vague feedback into concrete development paths that managers can directly apply in their daily work.
+These rephrasings transform vague feedback into concrete areas for development that can be directly applied in everyday life.

-• Limit the number of skills assessed: 6 or 7 well-chosen criteria are better than an endless list.
+• Limit the number of skills assessed: six or seven well-chosen criteria are better than an endless list.

 • Describe actionable behaviors: what managers can actually change in their daily work.

-• Align criteria with the leadership model and corporate culture: consistency and clarity above all else.
+• Align the criteria with the company's leadership model: consistency and clarity above all.

 Supporting managers in transforming 360-degree feedback into awareness

-A PDF is not enough.
-What creates learning is the conversation that allows the manager to give meaning to the feedback.
-To be truly useful, the debriefing must follow a simple, structured sequence.
+A PDF isn't enough.
+What drives learning is the conversation that allows the manager to make sense of the feedback.
+To be truly useful, the debrief must follow a structured sequence.

 NUMA recommends 5 steps:

-1. Cold reading: skim through the results without commenting, just take them in.
+1. Cold reading: browsing through the results without commenting, just taking them in.

-2. Identify strengths: start by building on what works to develop the next steps.
+2. Identify strengths: Start by building on what works to move forward.

-3. Analyze discrepancies: compare self-assessment with the views of others to identify surprises.
+3. Analyze discrepancies: compare self-assessments with others’ perspectives to identify what stands out.

-4. Exploring verbatim quotes: understanding what words reveal, beyond the score.
+4. Exploring verbatim transcripts: understanding what the words reveal, beyond the notes.

-5. Prioritize two or three areas at most: managerial development is based on progress, not accumulation.
+5. Prioritize two or three areas at most: managerial development is based on targeted progress, not on accumulation.

-The question that changes everything: "What are you discovering that you didn't see before?"
-It is this step back that marks the beginning of true managerial skill development.
+The question that changes everything: “What are you discovering that you didn’t see before?”
+It’s this step back that marks the beginning of true development of managerial skills.

 Develop a concrete managerial development plan

-360-degree feedback only has an impact if it leads to a clear action plan.
-A useful plan is neither theoretical nor overambitious: it must remain simple, observable, and supported by managerial rituals that embed change in everyday life.
+360-degree feedback is only effective if it leads to a clear action plan.
+A useful plan is neither theoretical nor overly ambitious: it must remain simple, measurable, and supported by managerial practices that embed the change into daily routines.

-• Establish an end-of-meeting ritual: "Start, Stop, and Continue" to reinforce the learning loop.
+• Establish an end-of-meeting ritual using the Start-Stop-Continue method to reinforce the learning cycle.

-• Ask two peers for regular feedback each month to track progress on a targeted behavior.
+• Ask two peers for regular feedback each month to track progress on a specific behavior.

-• Reformulate priorities every Monday to secure the framework and reduce uncertainty.
+• Reformulate priorities every Monday to establish a clear framework and reduce uncertainty.

-• Practice cross-observation between managers to progress together and better understand its impact.
+• Practice peer observation among managers to grow together and better understand its impact.

-To enhance the quality of exchanges, our article Feedback in Management offers concrete guidelines for giving and receiving truly useful feedback.
+To organize this daily feedback, the COIN method provides a simple framework: Context, Observations, Impact, Next Steps.
+To further enhance the quality of these discussions, our article Feedback in Management offers practical guidelines for giving and receiving feedback that is truly useful.

 Points to watch out for:

-• forgetting to anchor actions in real-life situations.
+• failing to ground actions in real-life situations

-A development plan is only valuable if it is reflected in everyday life.
-And it is this repeated and shared action that allows 360 feedback to become firmly established in collective practices.
+A development plan is only valuable if it is put into practice in everyday life.

 Embedding 360-degree feedback in a continuous management culture